- Recognize barriers to device and internet access for students and their parents;

-- How can I create a to ensure I am made aware of updated information (e.g., blogs, RSS feeds, news sites, social media feeds, podcasts, and video channels) around education technology and digital equity topics?
+- How can I create a personal learning environment to ensure I am made aware of updated information (e.g., blogs, RSS feeds, news sites, social media feeds, podcasts, and video channels) around education technology and digital equity topics?

-- What in my school, community, or online could support my efforts to learn about new and existing technologies and how to effectively integrate them into the classroom?
+- What professional learning networks in my school, community, or online could support my efforts to learn about new and existing technologies and how to effectively integrate them into the classroom?

 UDL Guidelines for Digitally Equitable Classrooms

 Provide Multiple Means of Engagement

 - Leverage digital content to ensure examples, theories, and people represent multiple cultures and not one dominant perspective (Optimize relevance, value, and authenticity, UDL Checkpoint 7.2).